 One example is to combine two of your products into one Instagram Story and ask the followers to vote for either of the options using polls.
 You can also post pictures of a single product and ask Instagram users to rate the products using either the polls feature or the Instagram slider.

-Today each social media platform does its best to improve social shopping for brands.
+Today each social media platform does its best to improve social shopping for brands on Shopify.
 Some of them have been more successful than others.
 So, if you wish to cut the distance to your checkout and improve the overall user experience, you can take advantage of the most popular social commerce features through social media networks.

 Here are the best ones for your company: